 Find out How to make a homemade sunscreen

-4. Moisturizing mask for mixed skin
+4. Moisturizing aspirin based mask (for mixed skin)

 - Firstly, incorporate the aspirin and the honey and mix them with a spoon